stanleykc/service-navigator/README.md

 ### Code Standards

-- Use SafeDOM utility for all dynamic content
+- Use SafeDOM class for all dynamic content creation
-- Follow existing code organization patterns
+- Follow component-driven architecture patterns
+- Use DataService class for all data operations
 - Maintain HSDS compliance for service data
+- Run `npm run lint` and `npm run format` before committing
 - Test across multiple browsers and devices
+- Follow event-driven architecture for component communication

 ## 📝 License